osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/pi-event-frames-interface-manager/pi-event-frames-manager/source-tab.md

 To configure a DeltaV Event Chronicle (alarms & events) data source, you must specify mappings that ensure that process cell data is recorded correctly, because DeltaV Event Chronicle does not emit process cell information.

-To use explicit logins for an SQL data source, ensure that the user running the interface and the user configuring the interface are the same user.
+**NOTE:** To use explicit logins for an SQL data source, ensure that the user running the interface and the user configuring the interface are the same user.
+Database user name and Password are encrypted and stored in Windows Credential Manager.
+For details, see [Windows Credential Manager Authentication]{windows-credential-manager-authentication.md].